JPCERTCC/EmoCheck/README.md

 (added in v0.0.2)
 Emotet keeps their encoded process name in a specific registry key.
 EmoCheck looks up and decode the registry value, and find it from the process list.
+Code Signing with Microsoft Authenticode.

+(added in v1.0)
+Support the April 2020 updated of Emotet.
+Obfuscated code.

 ## Sample Report